Jenny Leigh Du Puis

 Jenny Leigh via email with any inquiries.

 Jenny Leigh Du Puis is a PhD Candidate in Apparel Design at Cornell University, where she is combining her extensive professional career as a circus and theatrical costume designer and technician with her formal training in functional apparel design.
-Her dissertation research centers on the safety and function of attire worn for the extreme physical performance of circus arts, and uses mixed methods and design research practices to explore the history of circus costume, investigate the clothing designed and worn for today's circus performances, and develop ways to improve training clothes for the circus artists of tomorrow.
+Her dissertation research centers on the safety and function of attire worn for the extreme physical performance of circus arts.
+She uses mixed methods and design research practices to explore the history of circus costume, investigate the clothing designed and worn for today's circus performances, and develop ways to improve training clothes for the circus artists of tomorrow.

-Jenny Leigh has worked with such companies and organizations as Cirque Us, Circus Smirkus, Circus Couture, Circus Culture, and Cirque du Soleil's KÀ, as well as the Las Vegas productions of Monty Python's Spamalot and Rock of Ages, and the 2007 touring production of Hairspray!
+Jenny Leigh has worked with such companies and organizations as Cirque Us, Circus Smirkus, Circus Couture, Circus Culture, Circus Juventas, Sunset Circus, and Cirque du Soleil's KÀ, as well as the Las Vegas productions of Monty Python's Spamalot and Rock of Ages, and the 2007 touring production of Hairspray!
 The Musical.
-She has designed costumes and accessories for many philanthropic organizations and events, most recently including hundreds of fabric N95 mask covers for Cure 4 the Kids in Las Vegas and an ICU in Houston.
+She has designed costumes and accessories for many philanthropic organizations and events, and regularly works with freelance clients. |

-Besides her dissertation studies, her current research projects include fit and function in children's cloth face masks and an ongoing role as apparel designer and technician for an interdisciplinary group researching flexible fiber optic sensors in sports apparel.
+Besides her dissertation studies, her research projects include fit and function in children's cloth face masks and an ongoing role as apparel designer and technician for an interdisciplinary group researching flexible fiber optic sensors in sports apparel.
 She has experience as a Research Assistant and Teaching Assistant for both in-person and virtual projects and undergraduate classes.
+Her research interests include functional apparel design, practice-led and practice-based design research, performance costume history, wearable electronics, the integration of contemporary technologies with traditional handcraft techniques, auto- and ethnographic study of the circus community, and socio-cultural studies of dress.